Code4Purple/tryHackMe/README.md

 # tryHackMe
-This is a Cyber Security documention about my knowledge of Penetration Tester and what sounds that topic.
+This where my Cyber Security knowledge will live.
+This will show process and certifications involving hacking.

 ------------------------------------------------------------------------------------------------------------------------